KarelZe/thesis/references/obsidian/📖chapters/🍪Selection Of Supervised Approaches.md

 These results, contradict

 -> NODE poor performance? (in [[@gorishniyRevisitingDeepLearning2021]]) fairly reasonable / poor in ([[@kadraWelltunedSimpleNets2021]]) / ([[@borisovDeepNeuralNetworks2022]])

+Ronen have no success in deep neural networks, while still try it?

 (🚧short discussion what attention is)